charquaza/bugspray/README.md

 Bugspray is a comprehensive bug-tracking platform that facilitates efficient issue reporting, assignment, and resolution.
 Built with a focus on scalability and user experience, it integrates seamlessly with Slack to provide real-time notifications, ensuring that teams stay informed and responsive.

-Built to be a central reference for managing my personal projects, I used Bugspray to track the development of my e-commerce platform, Pearlion, as well as the latter stages of development for Bugspray itself.
+Built as the primary tool for managing my personal projects, I used Bugspray to track the development of my e-commerce platform, Pearlion, as well as the later stages of development for Bugspray itself.

+Bugspray streamlines project management for both individuals and teams, and is currently being developed to support organization-scale multi-tenancy.

 ---